-Paper-III Course Code: PGDRPD 103

-Title: Tribal Development (with special reference to Chhattisgarh)
+Paper-III Course Code: PGDRPD 103 Title: Tribal Development(with special reference to Chhattisgarh)

-- I. know the geographical distribution of tribal population. - 2. understand the concept and objectives, plans, programmes & strategies of tribal development. - 3. critically review the forest policies of tribals and identify the problems of tribes.
+- 1. know the geographical distribution of tribal population - 2. understand the concept and objectives, plans, programmes of tribal development - 3. critically review the forest policies of tribal and identify the problems of tribes